sckulkarni246/bb-xm-SLAM-opencv/HOWTO.md

 Hello everyone.
 For a basic understanding of this project, please visit the project page at http://sckulkarni246.github.com/shashank-kulkarni/ .

-In this how-to file, I will be telling you the <strong>various interconnections</strong> and <strong>purpose of each file</strong> present in this repo.
+In this HOWTO file, I will be telling you the <strong>various interconnections</strong> and <strong>purpose of each file</strong> present in this repo.

 First, we understand the purpose served by each file.